Total Annual Expenditures on Travel, Hospitality and Conferences for the Fiscal Year 2016-2017

 Significant variances compared to the previous fiscal year

-Overall, the Commission’s total annual expenditures for travel, hospitality and conferences have decreased by $19,124 or 4.1%.
-Total expenditures for travel have decreased by 2.5%, expenditures for hospitality have increased by 4.5% and conferences fees have decreased by 76.8%.
+Overall, the Commission’s total annual expenditures for travel, hospitality and conferences have increased by $45,316 or 10.17%.
 Variances are explained below.

-Public servants: Compared to the previous fiscal year, public servant travel has decreased by $24,777.
-This can be explained by the overall spending that was contained in light of the strategic planning initiative the Commission undertook this year.
+Public servants: Compared to the previous fiscal year, public servant travel has increased by $29,722.
+This can be explained by increased volume of complaints submitted to the Commission and the associated travel for investigation and mediation purposes.

-Non-public servants: The increase of $13,713 compared to last year is mainly attributable to the increase in travels related to stakeholder engagements.
+Non-public servants: The increase of $4,688 compared to last year is mainly attributable to the increase in travel associated with the Commission's focus on stakeholder engagement and outreach.

-This year, conference expenses have decreased by $8,475 compared to last year.
-This is mainly due to the high volume of attendees at the Annual Canadian Association of Statutory Human Rights Agencies (CASHRA) conference last year.
+This year, conference expenses have increased by $9,270 compared to last year.
+This is mainly due to increased representation and attendance at a variety of conferences.

 - Date modified: